Linda Arkley: Early life

-Arkley attended The Bede School in Sunderland, and studied at both Sunderland University and Northumbria University.
+Linda Arkley was born in February 1952.
+She attended The Bede School in Sunderland, and studied at both Sunderland University and Northumbria University.
 For most of Arkley's professional career she worked as a nurse and health visitor.

 Political career

 Arkley was first elected as a councillor for Tynemouth ward in 1991, a seat she held until 1995 before regaining it in 1996.
 During this time she served as deputy leader of the Conservative group on North Tyneside council and in cabinet under Conservative Mayor, Chris Morgan.

 The Conservative Mayor of North Tyneside, Chris Morgan, resigned in 2003 due to a scandal involving child pornography.
 Arkley stood in the subsequent by-election, and won in the second round defeating then MEP Gordon Adam.

-She was defeated in 2005 by Labour candidate John Harrison.
+Arkley was defeated in 2005 by Labour candidate John Harrison.

 Later that year she stood in a council by-election in 2005, and was elected to represent Preston ward.

 Arkley regained the mayoralty of North Tyneside in 2009, when she defeated Harrison.
 Towards the end of Arkley's second term she was expelled from a meeting of North Tyneside Council after she “berated” Labour councillor Sandra Graham after she asked questions about workers’ rights and the safeguarding of external funding.

 In May 2013 she was defeated by the Labour candidate Norma Redfearn.

 Arkley stood as the Conservative candidate for Tynemouth ward in 2014, when she was defeated by the Labour incumbent, Sarah Day.
 In the 2015 local elections, Linda Arkley again unsuccessfully attempted to return to North Tyneside Council by standing in Benton ward where she lost to Labour's Janet Hunter.

 In March 2019, Linda Arkley announced her intention to seek the Conservative nomination in the inaugural North of Tyne Mayoral election, noting that she was the only declared female candidate for the office.
-Having chosen the International Women's Day to announce her decision, she has told ChronicleLife that her candidacy has been inspired by "making sure this isn't a male dominated race."
+Having chosen the International Women's Day to announce her decision, she told ChronicleLife that her candidacy had been inspired by "making sure this isn't a male dominated race."
 Arkley would go on to lose the nomination to local businessman Charlie Hoult.

-Arkley made her return to North Tyneside Council in 2021, taking the seat of Cullercoats ward from the Labour Party in that years local elections.
+Arkley made her return to North Tyneside Council in 2021, taking the seat of Cullercoats ward from the Labour Party in that year's local elections.

+Linda Arkley died on 13 October 2023, at the age of 71.